NZUS01 KLZK DDHHMM

 in the United States.
 A common myth is that golf is the most

 dangerous activity outdoors.
 In reality, water-related activities

 are much more dangerous.
-Fishermen accounted for more than three
+Fishermen accounted for more than four

 times as many fatalities as golfers, while camping and boating

 each accounted for almost twice as many deaths as golf.

 Breaking it down, the study revealed that lightning was